ADelRosarioH/jumping-spiders/README.md

 - feed is sync daily to openrefine input directory
 - openrefine cleans up the files in input directory applying operations
 - openrefine exports cleaned files to output directory
-- bash script uploads unprocessed files from input directory to AWS S3 and then removes then from input directory
+- bash script uploads unprocessed files from input directory to AWS S3 and then removes them from input directory
-- bash script uploads processed files from output directory to AWS S3 and the removes then from output directory
+- bash script uploads processed files from output directory to AWS S3 and then removes them from output directory
 - bash script loads data to database

 # File cleanup retry